 History Book Festival?

 This is first-ever book festival devoted exclusively to history — a perfect match with Lewes’s rich historical heritage.
-The Festival is a nonprofit event recently formed through the Greater Lewes Foundation.
+The Festival is a nonprofit event formed through the Greater Lewes Foundation in 2015.